dvilardi/Whatsapp-Bot/README.md

 * CSV-based contact lookup
 * Prints progress on debug console
 * Uses only reliable and well known libraries
+* Source code "map" below to help recalibrate the code with eventual HTML tag changes

 ## Prerequisites and installation
 * Python